 48,XXXY syndrome is sometimes described as a variant of Klinefelter syndrome (described below).
 However, the features of 48,XXXY syndrome tend to be more severe than those of Klinefelter syndrome and affect more parts of the body.
 As doctors and researchers have learned more about the differences between these sex chromosome disorders, they have started to consider them as separate conditions.More About This Health Condition

-48,XXYY syndrome is a chromosomal condition that causes infertility, developmental and behavioral disorders, and other health problems in affected boys and men.
+48,XXYY syndrome is a chromosomal condition that causes infertility, developmental and behavioral disorders, and other health problems in affected males.
 This condition is caused by the presence of an extra X chromosome and an extra Y chromosome in a male's cells.
 Extra genetic material from the X chromosome interferes with male sexual development, preventing the testes from functioning normally and reducing the levels of testosterone (a hormone that directs male sexual development) in adolescent and adult males.
 Extra copies of genes from the pseudoautosomal regions of the extra X and Y chromosomes contribute to the signs and symptoms of 48,XXYY syndrome; however, the specific genes have not been identified.More About This Health Condition

 Having extra copies of multiple genes on the X chromosome affects many aspects of development, including sexual development before birth and at puberty.
 Researchers are working to determine which genes contribute to the specific developmental and physical differences that occur with 49,XXXXY syndrome.